 - 4 cups water or low-sodium chicken broth

-- In a large pot, cook the turkey until browned.
+- In a large pot, cook the turkey over medium heat until browned.

-- Add sweet potatoes, green beans, and water or broth to the pot.
+- Add diced sweet potatoes, green beans, and the water or chicken broth.

-- Simmer for 25-30 minutes until the vegetables are tender.
+- Bring the mixture to a boil, then reduce the heat and let it simmer for 25-30 minutes or until the vegetables are soft and tender.

 - 2 cups cooked quinoa